 - Feeling there is a foreign body in your eyes

-- Watery eyes (Dry eyes can be actually watery.
-This is because of poor quality of the tear film or imbalance of the tear film layers.
-Which will cause the eye glands to produce more tears to lubricate the eye, which continues the cycle).
+- Watery eyes.
+One of the most prevalent reasons for watery eyes is dry eye syndrome.
+The poor quality of the tear film or imbalance of the tear film layers in dry eyes will cause the eye glands to produce more tears to lubricate the eye, which continues the cycle.

 - Environmental conditions such as air conditioning in cars or offices

-- Increased computer work or mobile phones or tablets, leading to reduced blinking (often called Computer vision syndrome)
+- Increased computer work or mobile phones or tablets leads to reduced blinking (often called Computer vision syndrome)